albaz64/Sugar-Candy/README.md

 ### From other desktop environments

-Download the tar archive from the files tab of this web page and extract the contents to the theme directory of SDDM *(change the path for the downloaded file if necessary)*:
+Download the latest release zip and extract the contents to the theme directory of SDDM:

-`$ sudo tar -xzvf ~/eucalyptus-drop.tar.gz -C /usr/share/sddm/themes`
+`$ unzip -d /usr/share/sddm/themes/eucalyptus-drop sddm-eucalyptus-drop-v1.0.0.zip`

-This will extract all the files to a folder called "sugar‑candy" inside of the themes directory of SDDM.
+This will extract all the files to a folder called "eucalyptus-drop" inside of the themes directory of SDDM.

-After that you will have to point SDDM to the new theme by editing its config file, preferrably at `/etc/sddm.conf` *(create if necessary)*.
+After that you will have to point SDDM to the new theme by editing its config file, preferrably at `/etc/sddm.conf.d/sddm.conf` *(create if necessary)*.
 You can take the default config file of SDDM as a reference which might be found at: `/usr/lib/sddm/sddm.conf.d/sddm.conf`.

 In the `[Theme]` section simply add the themes name to this line: `Current=eucalyptus-drop`.
 If you don't care for SDDM options and you had to create the file from blank just add these two lines and save it.
 Also see the [Arch wiki on SDDM](https://wiki.archlinux.org/index.php/SDDM).